zx80/flask-simple-auth/README.md

    Default is `auth`.
  - `FSA_TOKEN_SECRET` secret string used for signing tokens.
    Default is a system-generated random string containing 128 bits.
-   This default with only work with itself, as it cannot be shared across server instances.
+   This default with only work with itself, as it is not shared across server instances or processes.
+Set to `None` to disable tokens.
- - `FSA_TOKEN_DELAY` number of minutes a token validity.
+ - `FSA_TOKEN_DELAY` number of minutes of token validity.
    Default is *60* minutes.
  - `FSA_TOKEN_GRACE` number of minutes of grace time for token validity.
    Default is *0* minutes.
  - `FSA_TOKEN_HASH` hash algorithm used to sign the token.
    Default is `blake2s`.
  - `FSA_TOKEN_LENGTH` number of hash bytes kept for token signature.
-   Default is *32*.
+   Default is *16*.

 Function `create_token(user)` creates a token for the user.

 Note that token authentication is always attempted unless the secret is empty.
-Setting `FSA_TYPE` to `token` results in *only* token auth to be used.
+Setting `FSA_TYPE` to `token` results in *only* token authentication to be used.

-Also note that token authentication is much faster than password verification because password checks are designed to be slow so as to hinder password cracking, and it avoids sending passwords again and again.
+Also note that token authentication is usually much faster than password verification because password checks are designed to be slow so as to hinder password cracking.
+Another benefit of token is that it avoids sending passwords over and over.
 The rational option is to use a password scheme to retrieve a token and then to use it till it expires.